europeanplaice/field_accessor/README.md

 # field_accessor

-With this procedural macro, a user can get a field of a struct by a `String` type variable.
+With this procedural macro, a user can dynamically get a field of a struct by a `String` type variable.
 This program is currently experimental and I haven't written test codes yet.

 ## Usage